Studsministern/1DT305-Applied-IoT-Project/README.md

 </div>

-Worth noting is that datasheets recommended not sending any instructions to the sensor in within one second of supplying power to it, to pass the unstable status.
-This should be considered when implementing the code for the sensor.
+Datasheets recommended not sending instructions to the sensor in within one second of supplying power to it, to pass the unstable status.
+If, for example, WiFi and a MQTT Broker is connected before taking measurements, this is not a problem.

 #### FC-28 Soil Moisture Sensor

-The FC-28 Soil Moisture Sensor measures the resistance between the two exposed pads.
-This is converted to a voltage (0 to V<sub>CC</sub>) which can be measured by a microcontroller to determine the moisture of the soil.

-The sensor requires an input voltage V<sub>CC</sub> of 3.3-5 V. The voltage measured by the sensor is availible on two different pinouts:
+The FC-28 Soil Moisture Sensor measures resistance between two exposed pads.
+The resistance is converted to a voltage between 0 and V<sub>CC</sub>, which can be measured by a microcontroller.
+The voltage can then be used to determine the moisture of the soil.
+The sensor requires an input voltage V<sub>CC</sub> of 3.3-5 V. The voltage measured by the sensor is available on two different pinouts:

-- The `AO` (Analog output) pinout can be measured to get the sensor's analog voltage with a value between 0 and V<sub>CC</sub>.
+- The `AO` (Analog output) pinout can be measured to get an analog voltage with a value between 0 and V<sub>CC</sub>.
 - The `DO` (Digital output) pinout can be measured to get either 0 (`LOW`) or V<sub>CC</sub> (`HIGH`).
 The sensor has a chip with a comparator and a variable resistor.
-The variable resistor can then be rotated to choose when the `DO` pinout should be set to either `LOW` or `HIGH`.
+By rotating the variable resistor, it can be decided at what analog voltage the `DO` pinout should be set to either `LOW` or `HIGH`.

-In the [online user guide](https://www.electrokit.com/uploads/productfile/41015/41015738_-_Soil_Moisture_Sensor.pdf) supplied by Electrokit on the product page, it says:
+The [online user guide](https://www.electrokit.com/uploads/productfile/41015/41015738_-_Soil_Moisture_Sensor.pdf) supplied by Electrokit on the product page, says:

 > "As the probe passes current through the soil, it carries ions that will damage the surface layer over time.
 As such the sensor should not be operated permanently.
 Instead it should only be powered up when a measurement is taken and then instantly shut down again."

-When using this sensor, it should therefore only recieve power a few seconds before taking a measurement.
-At all other times, it should be turned off to not damage it much over time.
+Therefore the sensor should only ever be on for a few seconds before taking measurements.